datacamp-content-public/Application-Apache-Spark-Data-Analytics/slides/chapter_1_3556e62bc5ceb1e427a23c4bde60a5c3.md

 `@script`
-See that the column ‘train_id’ is a string given in quotes.
+Here's the way we selected the first two columns in the previous slide.
+See that the column ‘train_id’ is a string given in quotes. ...
 You can also do this {{1}}, using dot notation.
-This time the column is given in dot notation, as df.train_id.

-You can also import this function {{2}}, which allows you to do this {{3}}.
-This time, the name of the column is given as an argument to this new operator called col. Seems may seem more verbose in this case -- however, it is useful in other cases.
+This time the column is given as df.train_id. ...
+You can also import this function {{2}}, which allows you to do the following {{3}}.
+This time, the name of the column is given as an argument to this new operator called col. Seems that it may seem more verbose in this case -- however, it is useful in other cases.
+One of which I'll show you now.

 ---